vrammouz/vrammouz/README.md

 # Hi there, I'm Veronica.

-I'm a Developer/Researcher/Explorer passionate about AI safety, security and privacy!
+I'm a developer/researcher who is passionate about AI safety, security and privacy!

 ---